CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 Many patients report improved sleep quality and reduced snoring within the first few nights.
 However, it typically takes 2-4 weeks of fine-tuning adjustments to reach the optimal jaw position for maximum effectiveness.
 A follow-up sleep test after calibration confirms that your AHI has been reduced to a healthy range.

-Most sleep physicians are supportive of oral appliance therapy, especially when CPAP compliance has been poor.
+Most sleep physicians are supportive of oral appliance therapy, especially when CPAP adherence has been poor.
 The American Academy of Sleep Medicine recognizes OAT as a first-line treatment for mild-to-moderate OSA and an alternative for severe OSA when CPAP fails.
 If your current physician is unfamiliar with OAT, we can coordinate with them or connect you with a sleep doctor who works with dental sleep medicine specialists.

 Related Resources